Dairy Queen: 1940s to 1960s

 Since 1940, the chain has used a franchise system to expand its operations globally.
 The first ten stores in 1941 grew to 100 by 1947, 1,446 in 1950, and 2,600 in 1955.
 Canada's first location was at a "quick freeze plant" in Melville, Saskatchewan, 1952, followed by a standalone store in Estevan in 1953.
 The oldest surviving freestanding location opened in Port Colborne, 1954.

+To compete with fast food chains, many Dairy Queen owners added hamburgers, hot dogs, and french fries to their menus.
+The Brazier system, introduced in Georgia in 1958, featured broiled hamburgers and hot dogs and later became the national standard for Dairy Queen menus.
+It was developed by Dairy Queen operator Jim Cruikshank, who chose the name Brazier "after he decided the charcoal broiler was the way he wanted to prepare his burger line," said DQ vice president Lane Schmiesing.

 The company became International Dairy Queen, Inc. (IDQ) in 1962.
 IDQ is the parent company of American Dairy Queen Corporation (often abbreviated "Am.
 D.Q.
 Corp." in the chain's legal disclaimers), Dairy Queen Canada Inc., and other entities that franchise the Dairy Queen concept.